huijunchen9260/shellect/README.md

-# shmenu
+# shellect

-shmenu is a menu written in POSIX shell.
+shellect is a menu written in POSIX shell.

 ## Table of content